2019–2023 structural changes to local government in England: Somerset

 On 1 April 2019, the number of districts in the non-metropolitan county of Somerset was reduced from five to four, when Taunton Deane and West Somerset were merged as Somerset West and Taunton.
-This new district is not a unitary authority, and the two-tier structure of county and district councils remains in place.
+This new district was not a unitary authority, and the two-tier structure of county and district councils remained in place.

 Charter trustees were established for Taunton as a consequence.
 The inaugural election took place in 2019.